 Stepping off the bus in Jardin, felt like going back in time.
 It is a place where men still wear cowboy hats and ride horses into town; where the locals all know one another and the pace of life is pleasantly slow.

-We instantly fell in love with this colourful little town nestled into the Colombian mountains; where we spent days just meandering through the town and sipping delicious coffee in the mid day sun.
+We instantly fell in love with this colourful little town nestled into the Colombian mountains; where we spent days discovering the best things to do which generally included meandering through the town and sipping delicious coffee in the mid day sun.
 We only planned on spending 2 nights here but ended up staying for 3 as we just couldn't leave!
 There are also some incredible hikes in the area as well as some of the best coffee we have had in all of Colombia.

 Despite being only 4 hours from Medellin, Jardin is off the tourist trail in Colombia which we loved as it meant there were hardly any tourists and we felt like we had this little town all to ourselves.

 So if you are looking for the best things to do in Jardin, where to stay, where to eat and where to find the best coffee then you've came to the right place!

 Every time we think Colombia can't get anymore colourful; we then discover a new place, somehow more vibrant than the last.
 From Jardin's colourful plaza, where every chair is painted a different colour to the streets where each house seems to outdo its neighbour.

 This was one of our favourite things to do, every evening we would buy a coffee para llevar and sit in the main square as the sun was setting and just watch the locals going about their day.

 Colombia is full of waterfalls, some significantly more impressive than others, however there is an incredible waterfall you can visit from Jardin with the unique surroundings of a cave.
 This waterfall ended up being one of the best we seen in South America.